ryannbrown/discourse-tag-bubbles/README.md

-# Discourse Tag Icons
+# Discourse Tag Bubbles

-Adds icon to your tags.
-See https://meta.discourse.org/t/tag-icons-component/109757 for instructions.
+This is a fork of Discourse Tag Icons